slgraff/fakefarm/2012-9-6-pivotal-tracker.md

 **An example**

-Index Card may say: "Shopping cart" (user, item, session and cart)
+Index Card: "Shopping cart (user, item, session and cart)"

 That index card will be converted into multiple stories including:
 "As a user, I should be able to add an item to a cart"